-Diasporic & Disabled is an interview series on what it's like to be Disabled, Mad, Mentally Ill, Autistic, Neurodivergent, &/or Chronically Ill — as a marginalised gender and/or queer, person of colour in the diaspora.
+Diasporic & Disabled is an interview series on what it's like to be Disabled, Mad, Mentally Ill, Autistic, Neurodivergent, &/or Chronically Ill — as a marginalised gender and/or queer person of global majority, in the diaspora.

 I started this project because I have a deep personal hunger to see and spread more stories about disabled and mentally ill, especially trans and/or queer, people of colour.
 Ever since I was diagnosed with a mental illness several years ago, I went out on a search to find memoirs of people with mental illnesses like me, only to discover that the most popular ones about my diagnosis were all written by upper middle class cisgendered heterosexual white women, and that I could not relate to them at all.

 [ Trigger warning: Eating disorders and suicide in the next three paragraphs. ]

 Very early on, I heavily internalised the idea that it was a "white" thing to seek help; that it was a "white" thing to go to therapy; and that it was a "white" thing to even give care and empathy to someone with disabilities and/or mental illnesses.
 My profound feelings of shame around being disabled and mentally ill actually played a large part in why I attempted suicide multiple times over a period of many years—I was suicidal in large part because I was ashamed of being suicidal.